cspi-git/tutorials/README.md

 - How to have a Linux shell in your Android?
 - How to convert your code in any programming language?

+### Special
+- The only guide that can make doxers question their reality + how to checkmate them
+- I am the shadow

 ## License
 MIT © I2rys